 Key trees and spots to look out for

 - The great yew.
 It’s believed to be the widest tree in the country, with the circumference of 175.5.
 Though it’s an impressive tree and the red berries look tempting, we recommend not eating them as they can cause upset tummies.

-- The cashua trees by the Chinese house.
-They turn a fiery red during autumn and smell like burnt sugar!
+- The katura tree by the Chinese house.
+It turns a fiery red during autumn and smells like burnt sugar!